 Under applicable securities laws, a company's NEOs are: (i) the Chief Executive Officer, (ii) the Chief Financial Officer, (iii) the next three most highly compensated executive officers serving at the end of the most recent financial year and (iv) any officer who would have been among the next three most highly compensated executive officers if they had been serving at the end of the most recent financial year.
 The Corporation's NEOs for the purpose of this Information Circular are listed below.
-Mr. Clayton Riddell, Paramount's Founder and Executive Chairman, passed away on September 15, 2018.
-If Mr. Clayton Riddell had been serving as an executive officer of the Corporation on December 31, 2018, he would have been among the next three most highly compensated executive officers and is therefore included as a NEO.

-Clayton Riddell, former Executive Chairman James Riddell, President and Chief Executive Officer and Chairman ("CEO") Bernard Lee, Executive Vice President, Finance and Chief Financial Officer Mitchell Shier, General Counsel, Corporate Secretary and Vice President, Land John Williams, Executive Vice President, Kaybob Rodrigo Sousa, Vice President, Corporate Development
+James Riddell, President and Chief Executive Officer and Chairman ("CEO") Bernard Lee, Executive Vice President, Finance and Chief Financial Officer Mitchell Shier, General Counsel, Corporate Secretary and Vice President, Land Blake Reid, Executive Vice President, Operations Rodrigo Sousa, Executive Vice President, Corporate Development and Planning

-2018 Corporate Performance and Market Conditions
+2019 Corporate Performance and Market Conditions